Casino Royale (2006 film): Effects

 At the time of filming, Aston Martin was still in the final phases of designing the DBS.
 Aston Martin delivered two working 'hero' cars to the film.
 In addition to the two 'hero' cars, Aston Martin had to prepare, and reinforce to withstand impact, three former development DB9s for use as DBS look-a-like stunt cars for the scene involving the car crash.
 Also a white prototype DB9 manual was supplied to the film crew so that the stunt drivers had something to practice with.
 Owing to the low centre of gravity of the vehicle, an 18-inch (450 mm) ramp had to be implemented on the road tarmac at Millbrook Proving Grounds and Adam Kirley, the stunt driver who performed the stunt, had to use an air cannon located behind the driver's seat to propel the car into a roll at the precise moment of impact.
-At a speed exceeding 70 mph (113 km/h), the car rotated seven times while being filmed, and was confirmed by the Guinness Book of Records on 5 November 2006 as a new world record.
+At a speed exceeding 70 mph, the car rotated seven times while being filmed, and was confirmed by the Guinness Book of Records in November 2006 as a new world record.